fetonecontrol/arrays-looping/README.md

 _This application can be broken down into distinct behaviors_

-_Behavior 4: Behavior 3 has priority over 2 and 1, and 2 has priority over 1_
+_Behavior 3 has priority over 2 and 1, and 2 has priority over 1_
 _Input: 32 or 21
 _Suggested output: "Won't you be my neighbor?" or "Boop!_

-_Behavior 0: - A user inputs anything other than a number._
+_Behavior 0 - A user inputs anything other than a number._
 _Input: This is a number!_
 _Suggested output: "That is not a number!
 Please enter a number!"_

-_Behavior 1: - A user inputs a number containing 1, and all digitst are replaced with "Beep!"_
+_Behavior 1 - A user inputs a number containing 1, and all digitst are replaced with "Beep!"_
 _Input: 1 or 15 or 41 or 71_
 _Suggested output: Beep!_

-_Behavior 2: - A user inputs a number containing 2, and all digitst are replaced with "Boop!"_
+_Behavior 2 - A user inputs a number containing 2, and all digitst are replaced with "Boop!"_
 _Input: 2 or 25 or 42 or 72_
 _Suggested output: Boop!_

-_Behavior 3: - A user inputs a number containing 3, and all digitst are replaced with "Won't you be my neighbor?"_
+_Behavior 3 - A user inputs a number containing 3, and all digitst are replaced with "Won't you be my neighbor?"_
 _Input: 3 or 35 or 43 or 73_
 _Suggested output: Won't you be my neighbor?_

-_Behavior 4: Behavior 3 has priority over 2 and 1, and 2 has priority over 1_
-_Input: 32 or 21
-_Suggested output: "Won't you be my neighbor?" or "Boop!_

-_Behavior 5 - A user inputs a number lager than 3, and the program returns "Beep!
+_Behavior 4 - A user inputs a number lager than 3, and the program returns "Beep!
 Boop!
-Won't you be my neighbor?" followed by ever number leading up to and including the input, replacing numbers that inlclude 1, 2 or 3, with their corresponding values_
+Won't you be my neighbor?" followed by ever number leading up to and including the input_
 _Input: 5_
 _Suggested output: "Beep!
 Boop!
 Won't you be my neighbor?
 4, 5"_